i-dot-ai/llm-crossword/README.md

 pytest
 ```

-## License
+---

-This challenge is proprietary and confidential.
-Do not share or distribute.
+This challenge was created by the Incubator for AI.
+If you share or re-use the code please give attribution to this original repository.